Letter from an Unknown Woman (1948 film): Reception

 The film lost money for Universal on its initial release.
+(It was one of a series of "prestige" films from that studio which were financially unsuccessful, others including Secret Beyond the Door, Lost Moment, Another Part of the Forest, and Ivy.)

 Letter from an Unknown Woman is very highly regarded by today's critics.
 Tim Dirks of Filmsite has listed it among the 100 greatest American movies of all time, and the film holds 100% approval among 22 critics on Rotten Tomatoes.

-The film is recognized by American Film Institute in these lists: